Noel Kempff Mercado National Park

 "Los Fierros" is the name given to the gateway for the large expanses of cerrado, periodically inundated savannas, terra firme and periodically flooded rainforests, semi-deciduous woodland, the savannas and gallery forests found on top of the Huanchaca Plateau, and the spectacular waterfall, El Encanto.
 Here you have another lodge, which gives access to the southern parts of the park.

 Oxbow Lakes, Gallery Forests, and Periodically Inundated Savannah.
-Your first full day in Noel Kempff will be spent exploring some of the oxbow lakes, gallery forests, and periodically inundated savannas located near Flor de Oro.
-During the morning you will walk through Savannah and some pristine riverine forests en route to one of the bays located close to Flor de Oro where motorized boats will be waiting to take you on an expedition.
-During the trip you will have the opportunity to see the rufescent tiger-heron, both scarlet and blue and yellow macaws, the white-faced whistling duck, the sunbittern, and if you are lucky you may also spot a family of giant otters.
-The giant otter is just one example of the many endangered mammal species that thrive in Noel Kempff Mercado National Park.
-Following a return to Flor de Oro you will be served lunch and have a siesta to relax.
-The afternoon will be spent traveling to Las Torres, a park protection station that gives access to a rocky outcrop, providing amazing views of the Huanchaca Plateau and the humid tropical rainforests found in the northern section of the park.
-Jaguars have been spotted more than five times along the river to Las Torres so you will have to keep alert!
-Overnight - Flor de Oro.
+Your first full day in Noel Kempff Mercado will be spent exploring some of the oxbow lakes, gallery forests, and periodically inundated savannahs located near Flor de Oro.
+During the morning hrs you will walk through savannah and some pristine riverine forests en route to one of the bays located close to Flor de Oro where motorized boats will be waiting to take you on an expedition of the black waters of the local system of lakes and rivers; if lucky you may spot a family of Giant Otters.
+The afternoon will be spent traveling to the Iténez River to Las Torres, providing amazing views of the Caparush Plateau.
+Night at Flor de Oro.
+(B,L,D)

-Your third day in Noel Kempff will be dedicated to further exploring the periodically inundated savannas and tall humid tropical rainforest that lie between Flor de Oro and the Campamento Lago Caiman which is located further to the east.
-More than 300 bird species have been recorded within walking distance of Flor de Oro, and your transfer by tractor to the trail leading to Lago Caiman will provide you with numerous opportunities to see many exciting bird species such as the horned sungem, black and tawny seedeater, red-necked aracari, and the snow-capped manakin.
-The opportunity to see all of these species, combined with the chance to see spider monkeys, tapir, both white-lipped and collared peccaries, and jaguars will definitely make this an unforgettable hike.
-There are two options for this day: (1) exploring the trails during the early morning hrs and then returning to Flor de Oro in time for lunch or (2) hiking all the way to Lago Caiman.
-Following your hike back down the plateau and through the tall humid tropical forest, you will be taken back to Flor de Oro by tractor.
-The late afternoon may be spent once again on the rivers looking for fresh water dolphins, families of giant otters, or the endangered black caiman.
+This day at Noel Kempff Mercado will be completely spent further exploring the periodically inundated savannahs and tall humid tropical rainforests that lie between Flor de Oro and the Campamento Lago Caiman.
+More than 300 bird species have been recorded within walking distance of Flor de Oro.
+There are two options for this day: (1) exploring the trails during the early morning hrs and then returning to Flor de Oro in time for lunch; or (2) hiking all the way to Lago Caiman (an old scientific research station), which provides access to the Caparush Plateau.
+It is important to note that this is a long hike (10 hrs in total).
+The late afternoon may be spent once again on the rivers looking for fresh water dolphins, families of Giant Otters, or endangered Black Caiman.
+Night at Flor de Oro.
 (B,L,D)

-Your final morning in Noel Kempff will take you in search of some of the species that may have eluded you during the previous three days.
-That means you could be visiting any of the bays or trails located around Flor de Oro before your flight back to Santa Cruz.
-Following a late breakfast, you will depart for Santa Cruz city with the rest of the day for relaxing or preparing for departures later in the evening or the following day.
-Transfer to your hotel.
-(B,L).
+Your final morning in Noel Kempff will take you in search of the species that may have eluded you during the previous three days spent at Flor de Oro.
+That means that you could be visiting any of the trails located around Los Flor de Oro in search of monkeys, before your flight back to Santa Cruz.
+Following an early lunch, you will depart for the city of Santa Cruz with the balance of the day for relaxing or preparing for departures later this evening or the following day.
+Transfer to your hotel in Santa Cruz.
+(B)

 2017 Prices per person: Prices are available upon request.

-Tour includes: transfers in/out from hotel to FAN's airport in Santa Cruz, 4d/3n in Flor de Oro Ecolodge, meals, local guide, accommodation and boat transport.
+Tour includes: transfers in/out from hotel to FAN's airport in Santa Cruz, 7d/6n in Flor de Oro Ecolodge and Los Fierros, meals, local guide, accommodation and boat transport.

-Not included: entrance fee to Noel Kempff National Park (US$ 20.00 per person), alcoholic beverages, sodas, insurance laundry and personal expenses.
+Not included: entrance fee to Noel Kempff National Park ($Us 20.00 per person), airport taxes, alcoholic beverages, sodas, insurance, laundry and personal expenses.